 Itinerary: day by day

-Day 1 – Perth to Horrocks
+Day 1 – Perth to Kalbarri

 DEFAULT PICK UP: Perth City YHA 07:00am

 Leaving Perth we enter Nambung National Park to explore the Pinnacles Desert - A unique landscapes unlike any other in the country.
 We then journey to the massive sand dunes of Jurien Bay where you'll have the opportunity to enjoy a sandboard down the slopes and perfect your technique.
-From here we continue on through Geraldton to Horrocks where we stay overnight.
+From here we continue on through Geraldton to Kalbarri where we stay overnight.
 (LD)

-Day 2 – Horrocks to Shark Bay
+Day 2 – Kalbarri to Shark Bay

 Today we take the short drive to Kalbarri National Park where we explore some of the park's diverse scenery like Murchison Gorge, Natures Window, the Loop and Z-Bend Gorge (a steep descent but worth the effort for a refreshing swim).
 There is also the option to abseil here for those looking for even more adventure (own expense).
 After lunch we visit the beautiful Shell Beach - one of only two beaches in the world made entirely from shells, before getting back on the road towards Denham and Shark Bay.
 (BLD)